Govt aims to develop vehicle scrapping facilities within 150 kms from city centres | Business

 - India

-Addressing an event here, Gadkari said the National Vehicle Scrappage Policy is a key initiative in the Indian transport and sustainability sector, and this will enable the removal of older and unfit vehicles and introduction of new lesser-polluting vehicles in a phased manner.
+Speaking at the Material Recycling Association of India (MRAI) event here, Gadkari said the National Vehicle Scrappage Policy is a key initiative in the Indian transport and sustainability sector, and this will enable the removal of older and unfit vehicles and the introduction of new lesser-polluting vehicles in a phased manner.

-''My aim is to develop a vehicle scrapping centre within the reach of 150 km from all the city centres,'' the road transport and highways minister said.
+''My aim is to develop a vehicle scrapping centre within the reach of 150 km from all the city centers,'' the road transport and highways minister said.

 Gadkari noted that the road transport and highways ministry has designed the vehicle scrapping policy in a way that allows all types and sizes of investors to come and establish scrapping centres.